-Enabling students to interact with different global perspectives and apply their knowledge and skills to solve problems in real world situations is an essential step in building their capabilities to be active and informed global citizens.
+Enabling students to interact with different global perspectives and apply knowledge and skills to solve problems in real world situations is an essential step in building capabilities to be active and informed global citizens.

 As a participant of the program, students will engage in and contribute to three online components.